tage64/chess-cli/doc/manual.md

 ### Basic shortcuts

 A terminal is basicly a 2-dimensional view of the text on the screen.
 The terminal also has a cursor, which marks the current focus.
 To read the next/previous line, press numpad7/numpad9 on desktop or NBDA+upArrow/NVDA+downArrow on laptop.
 To read the current line press numpad8 on desktop or NVDA+shift+. on laptop.
 And to move focus to the cursor, press NVDA+numpadMinus on desktop or NVDA+backspace on laptop.
 Those few shortcuts will be a good start.
-For reference, see [the NVDA command reference here][11].
+For a complete list of shortcuts, see [the NVDA command reference here][11].
 Especially [this section][12].

 ### Correct Review Mode

 If the above commands doesn't work, make sure that object review is selected by pressing NVDA+numpad1 a few times.
 More information about different review modes can be found [here][13].

 ### Command-line Interface in a Nutshell